lisa-lumos/Snowflake/06-data-loading.md

 Snowflake recommends testing dynamic tables using dedicated warehouses to understand related costs.

 ### Dynamic Table States
+A dynamic table will be suspended, if there are 5 continuous refresh errors.

+To view the scheduling state of a dynamic table, call the DYNAMIC_TABLE_GRAPH_HISTORY() table function, and examine the SCHEDULING_STATE column.

 ### Dynamic Table and Streams